Michigan Trout Fishing License: Costs, Rules & Exemptions

 no current trout stamps

-Because Michigan no longer issues trout stamps, none are valid or transferable; they’re a historical relic.
+Because Michigan no longer issues trout stamps, none are valid or transferable.
+They are a historical relic.

-You should thus treat trout stamps as a historical program (see trout stamp history) rather than a current regulatory requirement.
-Michigan fishing licenses remain valid March 1 through March 31 of the following year, and past trout stamp practice followed this fishing license alignment for administrative consistency.
+Treat trout stamps as a historical program, not a current requirement.
+Michigan fishing licenses remain valid from March 1 through March 31 of the following year.

 Exemptions and Special Eligibility (Veterans, Seniors, Military)